ramate-io/oac/oproc/oera-000-000-000-dulan/oproc-000-000-000/README.md

 - **Authors:** [Liam Monninger](mailto:liam@ramate.io)

 ## Summary
 Ordered Atomic Collaboration is a paradigm for decentralized consequence.
 OAC differs from traditional and popular decentralized and distributed compute in its emphasis on structures for penalization as opposed to perfect consensus.
-We believe OAC can be used to carefully to replace traditional DLT applications.
+We believe OAC can be used to replace traditional DLT applications.
 However, OAC's long-term ambitions lie in the decentralized coordination of swarms.

 ## Proclamation
 Ordered Atomic Collaboration is a paradigm for decentralized consequence.

 OAC imagines a technological future wherein the value of secure compute over shared state is understood not in terms of participation for gain--but in terms of economies rendered against maliciousness.
-These economies form consequence from decentralized participation; they induce order which becomes preferential to disorder.
+These economies form consequence from decentralized participation; they induce an order which becomes preferential to disorder.

 ### Why OAC?
 OAC is ordered atomic collaboration:
-- OAC is **ordered** because it deals with the class of programs over shared state which must be properly ordered to compute secure state transitions.
+- OAC is **ordered** because it deals with the class of programs over shared state which must be properly ordered to compute correct state transitions.
 - OAC is **atomic** because these state transitions must either always complete or always fail.
 - OAC is **collaborative** because it seeks decentralized participation to produce economics against maliciousness.